refinedev/refine/documentation/docs/useStepsForm.md

 ## Example

-For the sake of simplicity, we're gonna build a `Post` edit form that consists of only a `title` and a relational `category` field.
+For the sake of simplicity, we're going to build a `Post` edit form that consists of only a `title` and a relational `category` field.

 To split your form items under a `<Steps>` component, first import and use `useStepsForm` hook in your page: